tafadzwabmotsi/PDFSplitter/README.md

 A JavaFX Desktop Application that splits PDF files into multiple or a range of pages

 ## A simple JavaFX Desktop App that splits PDF files:
-  * Can split the file into single pages.
+  * Can split the file either into single pages
-  * Can split the file into a range of pages
+  * Or into a range of pages

 ## Watch Demo